avikg511/numerical-modeling-hw2/README.md

 	1. As far as understanding the modeling, probably ignore CMakeLists.txt
 1. To use the code, you can clone the repo, and then make a build directory.
 Then run cmake, and then make.
 This should (theoretically) pop out an executable you can run with the command './LAPendulumModel.out' or '.exe', depending on the OS.

+Run the code with ./build.sh.
+Part of me has given up on cross compatibility so I've just made one for OSX/Unix.
+Also, this script includes gnuplot, which is the terminal utility I'm using to graph things.
+This system would probably just break if gnuplot wasn't installed, so just try out a quick 'brew install gnuplot' on OSX (or 'sudo apt install gnuplot' for UNIX) if you want to run it!